 The week opened with a bang in the Swiss Franc as the currency posed a quick move of weakness that could be described as a ‘mini flash crash.’
 But, USDCHF buyers were unable to test above the 1.0100 level and after pulling back to parity, buyers drove right back-up to resistance around the 1.0096 level, which is the 78.6% retracement of the December 2016 – February 2018 major move.

 If sellers can hold this resistance through the early portion of next week, this could become a scenario of interest for a deeper pullback in the recent theme of US Dollar strength.

 Chart prepared by James Stanley

 To read more:

 Are you looking for longer-term analysis on the U.S. Dollar?
-Our DailyFX Forecasts for Q4 have a section for each major currency, and we also offer a plethora of resources on USD-pairs such as EUR/USD, GBP/USD, USD/JPY, AUD/USD.
+Our DailyFX Forecasts have a section for each major currency, and we also offer a plethora of resources on USD-pairs such as EUR/USD, GBP/USD, USD/JPY, AUD/USD.
 Traders can also stay up with near-term positioning via our IG Client Sentiment Indicator.

 Forex Trading Resources

-DailyFX offers a plethora of tools, indicators and resources to help traders.
+DailyFX offers an abundance of tools, indicators and resources to help traders.
 For those looking for trading ideas, our IG Client Sentiment shows the positioning of retail traders with actual live trades and positions.
 Our trading guides bring our DailyFX Quarterly Forecasts and our Top Trading Opportunities; and our real-time news feed has intra-day interactions from the DailyFX team.
 And if you’re looking for real-time analysis, our DailyFX Webinars offer numerous sessions each week in which you can see how and why we’re looking at what we’re looking at.